Beacon Food Forest

 If you are interested in designing, building, or gardening in this P-Patch or another P-Patch, find out more about the P-Patch sign-up process here.
 To sign up as a P-Patch participant, call 206-684-0264, email email@example.com, or sign up online.

 The Beacon Food Forest started in 2009 as a final design project for a permaculture design course.
 The site chosen is a 7-acre area which is currently all grass, on the western terraced slopes of what was thought to be Jefferson Park but in reality is owned by Seattle Public Utilities.
 The design was then presented to the community of Beacon Hill, Seattle Department of Parks and Recreation, and Seattle Public Utilities to see if there was support for such a project.
 Support was granted in the form of a Neighborhood Matching Fund grant from Seattle Department of Neighborhoods for $22,000 in December of 2010 to hire a design consultant and create a schematic design for a food forest.
 In March of 2011 the Friends of Beacon Food Forest hired The Harrison Design Team consisting of Margarett Harrison, Jenny Pell, Dave Boehnlein, and Kris Pendleton.
 After a series of community meetings the team presented a final schematic (viewable here).
 In December 2011 the project received a $100,000 award from the Parks & Green Spaces Levy for design and construction for a 1-acreportion of the food forest.

 The Beacon Food Forest has three main priorities:

 1. Create a community around food

 2. Educate the community about growing food

 3. With those two goals in place, harvest the food

 Why is this project important?

-As the first large-scale public food forest, this garden has captured the imaginations of people all around the world with visions of how communities can come together in urban places to grow food and revitalize the landscape with community gardening permaculture practices.
+As one of the first large-scale public food forests, this garden has captured the imaginations of people all around the world with visions of how communities can come together in urban places to grow food and revitalize the landscape with community gardening permaculture practices.